OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:11

-Have nothing to do with the fruitless deeds of darkness, but rather expose them;
+Do not engage in the fruitless deeds of darkness, but rather expose them;

 ## Ephesians 5:12